 Graphics and Performance:

-• The PC version offers the best visual fidelity, with options to adjust graphics settings such as texture quality, shadows, and effects.
-Players with powerful graphics cards can experience the game in 4K resolution, enhancing the level of detail and immersion.
+The PC version boasts the best visual fidelity, offering options to customize the graphics according to one’s taste or hardware capacity: texture quality, shadows, and effects, among others.
+Owners of high-end graphics cards can enjoy the game at 4K resolution, thereby maximizing the level of detail provided plus player immersion.

 Controls: